+Calculators Wanted Advertising Articles Links

 The Wyle Laboratories Scientific Calculator

-The WS-02 was marketed and sold until sometime in late '67 to early '68, by which time electronic calculator technology had evolved to early '68, by which time electronic calculator technology had evolved radically, making it more and more difficult to sell the machine amidst the competition.
+The WS-02 was marketed and sold until sometime in late '67 to early '68, by which time electronic calculator technology had evolved radically, making it more and more difficult to sell the Scientist amidst the competition.
 A project to develop a new calculator was started, but never really made it off the ground, as Frank Wyle was reluctant to invest more in the calculator business.

-The inability to convince management that a new calculator project was needed to replace the dated WS-01/WS-02 machines didn't mark the end of electronic calculators at Wyle Labs, though.
+The inability to convince management that a new calculator project was needed to replace the now technologically obsolete WS-01/WS-02 machines didn't mark the end of electronic calculators at Wyle Labs, though.
 Sometime in late 1965, Wyle Laboratories was contacted by Nippon Calculating Machine Co.
 (NCM), of Tokyo Japan.
 NCM had been very successful in the Japanese mechanical calculating machine market, and in July of '66, entered the electronic calculator marketplace with the introduction of its own desktop electronic calculator, the NCM Busicom 161.
 This calculator utilized transistorized circuitry and a small (256 bit) magnetic core memory for working register storage.
 Interestingly, the Busicom 161 shares a great deal of basic design methodology with the early calculators made by Industria Macchine Elettroniche (IME) of Italy.
-There were accusations by IME that the Busicom 161 was a cheaped-down "clone" of its elegant and extremely well-built IME 24, but nothing ever really came of it.
+There were accusations by IME that the Busicom 161 was a cheapened-down copy of its elegant and extremely well-built IME 24, but nothing ever really came of it.
 Whether or not this was the case, the story appears to be lost in time.
-The reality was that the Busicom 161 was significantly less-expensive than other electronic calculators of the time, and was very successful.
-However, NCM knew that it couldn't rest on its laurels, as the electronic calculator market was expanding rapidly.
-There was a realization that the market lifetime the 161, and a lower-cost introduction with less capacity, the Busicom 141, was somewhat limited.
-NCM's management wanted a more advanced electronic calculator, and realized that it may not have all the expertise it needed to develop a more advanced machine.
+The reality was that the Busicom 161 was significantly less-expensive than other electronic calculators of the time, and was very successful because of that fact.
+However, NCM knew that it couldn't rest on its laurels, as the electronic calculator market was expanding rapidly, both in terms of the number of players in the market, as well as the technology.
+There was a realization that the market lifetime of the 161, and a lower-cost introduction with less capacity, the Busicom 141, was somewhat limited.
+NCM's management wanted a more advanced electronic calculator, and realized that it may not have all the expertise it needed to develop a more advanced electronic calculator.
 A search was begun by NCM to seek someone that could design and develop an advanced calculator for them.

 The Wyle Laboratories AP-01 Arithmetic Processor (Second Version)

-Wyle Laboratories had embarked on making more of a market for itself by selling OEM (Original Equipment Manufacturer) products based on the Wyle WS-01 and WS-02 calculators.
-The design of the Wyle calculators was quite modular, and so Wyle offered components of the calculators to OEM customers.
+While the emphasis on the Wyle Scientific calculator had waned, Wyle Laboratories had embarked on milking more lifetime out of the calculator operation by selling OEM (Original Equipment Manufacturer) products based on the Wyle WS-01 and WS-02 calculators.
+The design of the Wyle Scientific was very modular, making it possible for Wyle Labs to market components of the calculators to OEM customers.
 For example, the "calculating engine" of the WS-02 was offered as a stand-alone unit called the AP-01.
 This system could accept commands as if entered from a keyboard, and also had a coded output representation that could be used to get results of calculations.
-All an OEM customer had to do was add power, and interfaces to external equipment, and they had the computing capability that could be applied to any number of different applications including process control, data acquisition, and many others.
-It was this aspect of Wyle Labs business that attracted the attention of NCM.
+All an OEM customer had to do was add the proper power supplies and interfaces to external equipment, and they had the computing capability that could be applied to any number of different applications including process control, data acquisition, and many others.
+It was this aspect of Wyle Labs business that initially attracted the attention of NCM.

-The prospect of doing calculator development for other companies was something that Frank Wyle and the management team at Wyle Labs could get behind.
+The prospect of doing calculator development for other companies was something that Frank Wyle and the management team at Wyle Labs could support, as the engineering talent was already in place, and there would be little overhead to support such an effort.
 Such development work would keep the Wyle Labs calculator engineers employed and busy, yet didn't involve all of the overhead of maintaining a calculator sales, support, and service business.
-There were thoughts that perhaps this role could be extended to other calculator companies, potentially bringing in some well-needed cash, while reducing overhead.
+There were thoughts that perhaps this role could be extended to other calculator companies, potentially bringing in some well-needed cash, while minimizing overhead.
 Busicom representatives met with Wyle Labs, and soon an agreement was forged by which Wyle Labs would develop a next-generation calculator for Busicom, which Busicom would manufacture, market, and support as its own advanced calculator.

 Busicom 202 Calculator